Celia Rodriguez

-Cecilia Obsum Rodriguez (born March 17, 1938) is a Filipino actress.
+Cecilia Obsum Rodriguez (born June 21, 1939) is a Filipino actress.
 She has been referred to as "The Original Glamorous Movie Star" for her acting prowess and longevity.

 She has appeared in more than 130 movies and television shows.
 She won four FAMAS Awards in the films Kulay Dugo ang Gabi, The Passionate Strangers, Lilet and Magnifico.
 She also received an award for Best Supporting Actress in the Metro Manila Film Festival for the movie Bulaklak sa City Jail.
 She is referred to as the industry's "fashion maverick."

 Early life

 Cecilia "Celia" Rodriguez was born in Bulan, Sorsogon to a Spanish-Filipino father, Angel Rodriguez, who had roots in Barcelona and a mestiza mother, Perla Obsum.
-She was raised in their hacienda as the youngest among eight daughters.
+She was raised in their hacienda as the second to the eldest among eight daughters.
 The sisters attended Colegio de la Milagrosa, a local convent school.
 After high school, her father sold his abaca and copra business and the family relocated to Legazpi, Albay.
 Rodriguez graduated at Centro Escolar University in Manila with a secretarial degree.
 During this time, she resided in the Santa Mesa district.